Experimental Efficient Influence Sampling of Quantum Processes: State preparation and test gate implementation

-Figure~1(b) in the main text illustrates the experimental setup for performing influence sampling algorithms using a four-qubit photonic circuit.
-The setup consists of two separable two-qubit circuits, each receiving one photon from a photon pair as input.
+This section details the experimental realization of state preparation and test gate implementation.
+Our experimental setup consists of two separable two-qubit circuits, each receiving one photon from a photon pair as input.
 Within each two-qubit circuit, the input single photons are initialized to the horizontal polarization state $\ket{H}$ through a polarizer (Pol).
-Subsequently, state preparation and the test gate $U_l$ are firstly applied to the second qubit.
+Subsequently, state preparation and the test gate $U_l$ are firstly applied to the first qubit.
 This is achieved using a half-wave plate (HWP) for $U_l = I$ or $U_l = H$, and a combination of an HWP and a quarter-wave plate (QWP) for $U_l = R_x(-\pi/2)$.
 The HWP and QWP operations on the polarization are described by:

-The transformation implemented by the wave plates on the second qubit ($q_2$) is denoted as $U_{q_2}$ in Fig.~\hyperref[SM_fig1_SP]{S1(a)}, resulting in the single-photon state:
+The transformation implemented by the wave plates on the first qubit ($q_1$) is denoted as $U_{q_1}$ in figure~\hyperref[SM_fig4_SP]{4(a)}, resulting in the single-photon state:

 where $\alpha$ and $\beta$ are coefficients of a general polarization qubit with $|\alpha|^2+|\beta|^2=1$.
 The beam displacer (BD) separates the polarization qubit into the upper ($s_0$) and the lower ($s_1$) path modes, creating a polarization-path entangled state as